 What does it mean to have your pet prepared?
-You can never be too sure about what the future holds, and as much as we hope that everything will run smoothly, we know better.
+You can never be too sure about what the future holds, and as much as we hope that everything goes as planned, we know we cannot expect anything to be perfect.
 With that in mind, it’s best to prepare for the worst.
 There’s a bit that goes into this preparation, but it will be worth it in the future.
-Let’s get started!
+Let’s go over a few of the basics when it comes to pet preparedness to get you started!

-The first step to evaluating how prepared you are for the worst is to look at the plans you already have in place for your family, and include any animals in your care.
+The first step to evaluating how prepared you are for any circumstance is to either create or revise any emergency plans you have already in place.
+Often, families will determine their plan of action first and then add their pet’s emergency plan.
 By basing your pet’s plan on your family’s emergency plan, you can be more confident in your pet’s health and safety in the worst case scenario.
-To take a better look into how you can incorporate your pets, check out this link.
+To gain a better understanding of how you can incorporate your pets, check out this link.

 - Benadryl – this is an antihistamine that will help with any itchiness, allergies, and so on.
 Talk to a trusted vet about the proper dosage and if Benadryl is a viable option for your needs.

-- Bandages – bandages won’t work on your dog if they get a cut.
-And you can’t leave it exposed either.
+- Bandages – sticky bandages won’t work on your dog if they get a cut, and leaving a wound exposed is not an option.
 Having a few wrap-around bandages would be best to keep the wound clean.
 The self-adhering bandages would be best if you do not want to have to tape the bandage down.
 Look for non-stick ones that won’t stick to their fur/ hair.

 - Gauze – under the bandages, you’ll want something between the bandage and the wound.
 It’s better to have many layers instead of fewer.
 Create strong barriers between the elements and the wound.